 Finally, if a quality assurance program is in place and doing what it is supposed to—improving the quality of customer service—everyone wins.
 Your customers are always the real bosses of the contact center.

 There are few tools more essential to your success than quality assurance in the contact center.
-And with QA software alongside a QA program in place, you’ll have easy and quick access to valuable insight about your most critical business, customer, and process metrics.
+And with contact center QA software alongside a QA program in place, you’ll have easy and quick access to valuable insight about your most critical business, customer, and process metrics.
 This will ultimately help you identify patterns and trends for improvement, generate more revenue and increase satisfaction.

 And by sharing QA information with internal and external stakeholders—agents, managers, customers, and clients—everyone comes out on top.
 You’ll set yourself up for both short- and long-term success.